awsdocs/amazon-lexv2-developer-guide/doc_source/deploy-java.md

 Bot  : Thanks.
 ```

-For the JSON structures that are sent between the client application and the Amazon Lex bot, see [Exercise 2: Review the conversation flow](exercise-2.md)\.
+For the JSON structures that are sent between the client application and the Amazon Lex V2 bot, see [Exercise 2: Review the conversation flow](exercise-2.md)\.

 To run the application, you must provide the following information:
 + botId – The identifier assigned to the bot when you created it\.
-You can see the bot ID in the Amazon Lex console on the bot **Settings** page\.
+You can see the bot ID in the Amazon Lex V2 console on the bot **Settings** page\.
 + botAliasId – The identifier assigned to the bot alias when you created it\.
-You can see the bot alias ID in the Amazon Lex console on the **Aliases** page\.
+You can see the bot alias ID in the Amazon Lex V2 console on the **Aliases** page\.
 If you can't see the alias ID in the list, choose the gear icon on the upper right and turn on **Alias ID**\.
 + localeId – The identifier of the locale that you used for your bot\.
-For a list of locales, see [Languages and locales supported by Amazon Lex](how-languages.md)\.
+For a list of locales, see [Languages and locales supported by Amazon Lex V2](how-languages.md)\.
 + accessKey and secretKey – The authentication keys for your account\.
 If you don't have a set of keys, create them using the AWS Identity and Access Management console\.
-+ sessionId – An identifier for the session with the Amazon Lex bot\.
++ sessionId – An identifier for the session with the Amazon Lex V2 bot\.
 In this case, the code uses a random UUID\.
 + region – If your bot is not in the US East \(N\.
 Virginia\) Region, make sure that you change the Region\.

 The applications uses a function called `getRecognizeTextRequest` to create individual requests to the bot\.
-The function builds a request with the required parameters to send to Amazon Lex\.
+The function builds a request with the required parameters to send to Amazon Lex V2\.

 ```
 package com.lex.recognizetext.sample;